Abdullah-Shaban/CrossTranscieverAPI/README.md

 interface to the hardware as in Python.
 Transceiver facility interface is implemented as a layer on top of the `SpectrumSensor` class.

+This repository also includes a GNU Radio block built on top of the transceiver facility interface.
+It allows a SNE ESHTER receiver to be included as a signal source into a GNU Radio flow graph.

 [1]: http://www.crew-project.eu/portal/transceiver-facility-specification
 [2]: https://github.com/avian2/vesna-spectrum-sensor

 ## Compiling

+### Transceiver facility library

 Requirements: